 - A. This Section 1003 shall not apply to existing slopes that were clearly man-made, or that were regraded or approved to be re-graded prior to the enactment of this Ordinance.
-This Section 1003 shall not apply to disturbances of steep slopes that are necessary for utility crossings, stormwater improvements, mineral extraction, road and driveway crossings, and other utility construction. - B. The area occupied by a proposed principal building and its proposed parking areas shall not include more than 5,000 square feet of land with contiguous slopes of 25 percent or greater. - C. The area occupied by a proposed principal building and its proposed parking areas shall not have an average slope of greater than 20 percent, unless the maximum impervious coverage of the lot is less than 25 percent, unless a stricter impervious coverage provision applies under another provision. - D. Before a new lot is granted subdivision approval, the applicant shall prove that the lot can comply with these steep slope provisions.
+This Section 1003 shall not apply to disturbances of steep slopes that are necessary for utility crossings, stormwater improvements, mineral extraction, road and driveway crossings, and other utility construction. - B. The area occupied by a proposed principal building and its proposed parking areas shall not include more than 5,000 square feet of land with contiguous slopes of 25 percent or greater. - C. The area occupied by a proposed principal building and its proposed parking areas shall not have an average slope of greater than 20 percent, unless the maximum impervious coverage of the lot is less than 25 percent.
+However, if any impervious coverage provision applies under another provision that is more strict than this section "C." that more strict requirement shall apply. - D. Before a new lot is granted subdivision approval, the applicant shall prove that the lot can comply with these steep slope provisions.